zobayer1/zobayer1.github.io/_posts/2021-05-08-python-flask-tutorial-day1.md

     -   id: black
 ```

 We have added some hooks such as `end-of-file-fixer`, `trailing-whitespace`, `check-manifest` and `black`.
 Now, we do not have to worry too much about code styling, `black` will convert our code to a standard python style that is followed by the majority of python community.
-I have discussed about code styling with black briefly in {% post_url 2020-08-23-adopting-black-code-formatter %}.
+I have discussed about code styling with black briefly in [this post]({% post_url 2020-08-23-adopting-black-code-formatter %}).
 [Don't forget to check official github to learn more about black](https://github.com/psf/black).

 We need to add one more file named `pyproject.toml`.
 This file allows us to add configurations from non-build development tools to a single file which is very convenient.